galdebert/blog/content/posts/remark-1/index.md

 # remark resources

-There are 3 resources about **remark**:
+There are 3 important sources of information about **remark**:

 - https://remarkjs.com is the demo/introduction slideshow, you should start here
 - https://github.com/gnab/remark/wiki is the documentation
-- https://github.com/gnab/remark is the github repo, note you don't really need to clone it to use remark
+- https://github.com/gnab/remark is the github repo, note you don't need to clone it to use remark
-- note there is no npm package for remark, because remark javascript code lives in the browser

 # remark html structure

 remark presentations are html files with a simple structure.
 So when you find a remark-generated presentation that looks good, it's quite easy to read the html source and extract the bits you like for your own usage.

-Let's take advantage of this, we'll take https://remarkjs.com/#1 and make a tweakable **and 100% offline** version of it.
+Let's take advantage of this, we'll take https://remarkjs.com/#1 and make a tweakable, **offline**, **http server free**, version of it.

 - visit https://remarkjs.com/#1
 - view the source html, it has 3 main sections: